atlanmod/scalable-views-heterogeneous-models/README.md

 defaults settings, you will need around **21GB of free space** on disk in order to generate the models.

+**Note to Windows users**: the Docker image is at the moment not compatible with Windows due to filepath issues.
+The image works fine on Linux.
+On Windows, you still have the option of running the image inside a VM, but expect a degraded performance.

 0. First, create an empty directory that will hold the models and views:
    ```
    mkdir workspace